linuxboot/heads-wiki/About/Keys.md

 docs](https://doc.coreboot.org/security/vboot/measured_boot.html#platform-configuration-register).

 ### TPM_Unseal errors
-Consequently, if either coreboot phases, boot mode, kernel modules, LUKS headers or CBFS files are different then when those measurements were used to seal secrets, unseal operations will fail.
-HOTP/TOTP/TPM Disk Unlock Key passphrase should give errors in case of tampering.
+Consequently, a change to coreboot phases, boot path or CBFS files can cause unseal to fail.
+The Disk Unlock Key is additionally bound to kernel modules (PCR 5) and LUKS headers (PCR 6).
+The TOTP/HOTP shared secret deliberately excludes PCR 5 and PCR 6 (`seal-totp.sh`); `seal-hotpkey.sh` seals nothing, it unseals that shared secret and programs the dongle.
+So a kernel module loaded at runtime or LUKS header change does not by itself break TOTP/HOTP, though it does break the Disk Unlock Key.

 The TPM Disk Unlock Key passphrase would fail with a different error then:
 `Error Authentication failed (Incorrect Password) from TPM_Unseal` when a user